What’s the difference between a 63-year-old employee worried about retirement savings and a 22-year-old employee suffering from depression?

 When a nationally-known children's hospital decided to create a best-in-class wellness program for its employees, its directors began by examining what would benefit both the hospital and its employees.
 What exactly did their employees need?
 What would benefit them, and what would ultimately benefit the hospital?

 From there, they determined that addressing employee health was the first order of business.
-(Not surprising, when you consider that most health care professions neglect their own health, especially in the last several years.)
+(Not surprising, when you consider that most healthcare professions neglect their own health, especially in the last several years.)

-The hospital’s wellness program went on to offer biometric screenings to determine a baseline and measure levels of health care needs.
+The hospital’s wellness program went on to offer biometric screenings to determine a baseline and measure levels of healthcare needs.
 Knowing that they had a wide range of employee workloads and shifts, the program coordinators leveraged outreach, intervention, and online resources to engage all employees—fitting the program around employees’ lives so they could easily participate.

 Ongoing coaching, monthly newsletters, and six-month check-ups kept well-being top of mind for employees.
 It also helped that the program offered financial rewards and incentives for meeting specific wellness goals.

 Participation rates skyrocketed after the program was put in place—92% of employees, including executives, took part in the program.
 Spouses were included as well, with 60% participation.
+Even more incredible was the discovery that 399 of the participants’ biometric screening results resulted in those employees receiving immediate medical attention.

 The program didn’t just improve health—it saved lives.